joelvoss/progress-lit/README.md

 # progress-lit

+**🚨 ARCHIVED REPOSITORY - NO LONGER MAINTAINED 🚨**

+This repository has been archived and is no longer maintained.
+The library does not support the Next.js App Router and React Server Components paradigm, making it incompatible with modern Next.js applications.

+**Why is this archived?**
+- Only works with the legacy Next.js Pages Router
+- Does not support React Server Components
+- Incompatible with the current Next.js App Router architecture

+**For existing users:**
+- This archived repository can serve as a reference implementation if you're still using the old Next.js Pages Router
+- Consider migrating to modern Next.js patterns or implementing your own progress solution for App Router applications
+- No further updates, bug fixes, or support will be provided

+---

 A controllable react progress bar.
 Useful for showing the progress of a client side route transition, e.g. when using Next.js (either `/pages` or `/app` router).